Lainey Wilson: Personal life

 In 2022, Wilson's father, Brian Wilson, experienced severe health issues including a stroke and a fungal infection which resulted in the removal of his left eye.
 This all occurred while she was filming her first season on Yellowstone.
 Wanting to be closer to him, she considered quitting the show.
 However, her father encouraged her to continue filming regardless of his health outlook.
 He eventually recovered and was seen accompanying her on the red carpet at the 56th CMA Awards.

 In late 2022, Wilson became the subject of a viral trend that occurred on social media, predominantly on TikTok.
 A video of her performing at a concert spread very quickly on the platform.
 As a result of the angle of the camera and the leopard print pants Wilson was wearing, users felt the video was very flattering to the size and shape of her buttocks.
 The resulting trend saw users posting additional videos, pictures, and comments expressing admiration for Wilson's figure.
 For her part, Lainey acknowledged the trend and has largely responded to it with good humor.
 She made several jokes about it and also expressed hope that many people who only knew about her because of the posts would be inspired to listen to her music and become fans.

 In May 2023, Wilson was confirmed to be in a relationship with former NFL quarterback Devlin "Duck" Hodges.
 Wilson later revealed in an interview with The Bobby Bones Show that she and Hodges had been dating for over two years prior to the public knowing about it.
 Both Hodges and Wilson support the Pittsburgh Steelers, because Hodges used to play quarterback for them.
 In February 2025, Wilson and Hodges announced their engagement.
+On May 10, 2026, the pair married.

 On May 31, 2024, Wilson opened Bell Bottoms Up, a three-story bar, Cajun restaurant and music venue in downtown Nashville.

+Wilson is a long-time supporter of St. Jude Children's Research Hospital.